 1. WPForms

-It offers a drag-and-drop online form builder that allows you to easily create contact forms, email subscription forms, order forms, payment forms, donation forms, and other types of online forms with just a few clicks.
+It offers a drag-and-drop form builder that lets you create contact forms, email subscription forms, order forms, payment forms, donation forms, and other types of online forms with just a few clicks.

-The plugin offers pre-built form templates, which let you create any type of online form in no time.
-There are multiple form fields that you can add to customize your form using the drag-and-drop builder.
+The plugin even offers pre-built form templates, which make form creation even easier.
+Plus, there are multiple form fields that you can add using the drag-and-drop builder.

-Note: There is a free version called WPForms Lite that you can use.
-However, it only allows you to accept Stripe payments.
+- The free version, WPForms Lite, only allows you to accept Stripe payments.

 2. MemberPress

-The plugin comes with built-in integration with PayPal.
-You can easily accept payments using PayPal Standard and PayPal Digital Goods.
+The plugin comes with built-in integration with PayPal so you can accept payments using PayPal Standard and PayPal Digital Goods.

-There’s no need to manually add a PayPal payment gateway to your membership website.
-MemeberPress comes with PayPal gateway API keys.
+Once you do that, there is no need to manually add a PayPal payment gateway as MemberPress comes with PayPal gateway API keys.

 3. Easy Digital Downloads

-Easy Digital Downloads is the most popular WordPress eCommerce plugin for selling digital downloads in WordPress.
+Easy Digital Downloads (EDD) is the most popular WordPress eCommerce plugin for selling digital downloads in WordPress.

 Aside from PayPal, it also allows you to accept other payment solutions, including Stripe, Apple Pay, Google Pay, and more.